MilkyMish/git-lfs-synchronizer/README.md

   ]
 }
 ```
-* set isServer = true if this app will be sending missing files
+* set isServer = true if this app will be sending missing files;
-* you can add multiple repos to sync lfs
+* you can add multiple repos to sync lfs;
-* set url with port of server where app is executed
+* set url with port of server where app is executed;
-* set **the same name** of repo in client and server app
+* set **the same name** of repo in client and server app;
-* set local path to repo (directory must have .git folder), don't forget double '\' if windows
+* set local path to repo (directory must have .git folder), don't forget double '\' if windows;
-* url is mandatory if isServer = false
+* url is mandatory if isServer = false;
 * tcpFileSizeMb is size of file in megabytes.
 If file is bigger than tcpFileSizeMb then it will be sent by tcp connection.
-Mandatory for server mode.
+Mandatory for server mode;
-* tcpPort port of tcp connection for sending big files
+* tcpPort port of tcp connection for sending big files.

 ## Execution
 Configure `etc/config.json` on client and server sides.
 Then: